Singapore has constantly been ranked as one of the cities with a high cost of living.

 4) Prices of HDB resale flats have increased by 116% since 2000

 It is a well-known fact that property prices are extremely high in Singapore compared to other developed countries (with the exception of Hong Kong).

-In that timeframe, private residential property prices have increased by 64%, while prices of HDB resale flats have increased by 77%
+From 2000 to 2023, private residential property prices have increased by 97%, while prices of HDB resale flats have increased by 116%

 Due to more work-from-home (WFH) arrangements and investments from foreigners, property prices have surged since 2020.
-The Straits Times also reported that 87 HDB flats were sold for more than a million dollars since the start of 2021.
+There were also 369 million-dollar HDB flats transacted in just 2022 alone.